Th3Spl/NewDiscordRPC/README.md

 - [Website](https://wanted.lol/th3spl)

 ### Open Source info:
-And if you want to change something in the code or maybe you want to customize the GUI you can do it by yourself indeed you can download the source code of this project from this GitHub respository.
+If you want to change something in the code or maybe you want to customize the GUI you can do it by yourself indeed you can download the source code of this project from this GitHub respository.
 <br>